Romanian Food: Take A Hearty Bite Out Of Romanian Cuisine With These 39 Dishes & Drinks

 Kneading this dough is very demanding work, and it takes a long while to get it done right.
 However, the results are incredible, and Romanians cannot imagine Christmas or Easter without it.

-You will probably have it if you travel around the holidays and stay at a hotel that offers a traditional dinner.
+You will probably have it if you travel around the holidays and stay at a hotel that offers dinner with traditional Romanian desserts.
 Or you can simply pick it up from stores or fairs.

 27. Poale-n Brau